zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

       * ns6.good-undel-1.methodsv2.xa

 ## GOOD-UNDEL-2
 A "happy path".
 Everything is fine.
-Child has boot in-bailiwick and out-of-bailiwick name servers.
+Child has both in-bailiwick and out-of-bailiwick name servers.
 Child is not delegated but is tested undelegated.

 * Zone: child.parent.good-undel-2.methodsv2.xa
   * No delegation from parent.
-  * To be tested with undelegated data (fake data):
+  * To be tested with undelegated data:
   * There is an undelegated version of the zone matching undelegated data.
   * Undelegated data:
       * ns1.child.parent.good-undel-2.methodsv2.xa/IPv4